 If you’re extra motivated, you might also consider growing the grain crops you need to create your own balanced chicken feed.

 Typically, this includes things like corn, wheat, barley, sorghum, soybeans, and amaranth.
 Check the label on your preferred package of chicken feed and then consider growing your own feed.
 It’s a great way to save money!

 If you’re worried about feeding your hens the wrong thing, you can see the separate list we put together here.
 Things like potato peels, avocado skins, and green tomatoes just aren’t good for your girls and should be avoided.

 - Anything with lots of added sugar

-Of course, you’ll want to use good judgment when feeding your chickens for free.
+Of course, you’ll want to use good judgment when feeding your chickens.
 Don’t give them food that is moldy, spoiled, or that has been tainted with chemicals or poisonous substances.